pat-gallardo/PreCalGuro/README.md

-# Mathguro
+# PreCalGuro

-The mathguro repository is a math tutor that helps senior highschool students in solving Pre-Calculus lessons, such as Conic Sections and Non-Linear Equations
+The PreCalGuro  repository is a math tutor that helps senior highschool students in solving Pre-Calculus lessons, such as Conic Sections and Non-Linear Equations

 ## Getting Started